peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.quatFromMat4'></a>
 ### (static) H3DU.MathUtil.quatFromMat4(m)

-Generates a quaternion from the vector rotation described in a 4x4 matrix.
+Generates a quaternion from the vector rotation described in a 4 &times; 4 matrix.
-The upper 3x3 portion of the matrix is used for this calculation.
+The upper 3 &times; 3 portion of the matrix is used for this calculation.
 The results are undefined if the matrix includes any transformation other than rotation.

 #### Parameters

-* `m` (Type: Array.&lt;number>)<br>A 4x4 matrix.
+* `m` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix.

 #### Return Value